jdrichardsappacad/react-2021/week-14/practices/02-react-functional-component-props/README.md

 parent component to a child component.

 ## Set up

 Make sure you are logged in to your [codesandbox.io][code-sandbox] account.

 Navigate to the [starter][starter] repo for this short practice.

 ### 2 Options:

 #### Option 1: (this simplest option)

 - In the url of the starter repo, append `box` to the word `github` and hit `Enter` or `return` depending on your computer.
 You should be taken to [codesandbox.io][code-sandbox] and the app should be loaded for you.
 - Example: If the repo was `https://github.com/reduxjs/redux/tree/master/examples/todomvc` it would become `https://githubbox.com/reduxjs/redux/tree/master/examples/todomvc`

 #### Option 2:

-- Copy the url for the starter
-- Go to [codesandbox.io][code-sandbox] and navigate to the Dashboard
-- In the left sidebar, choose `Repositories`
-- Click `Import Repository`
-- Place the address you copied from the starter repo in the input box
-- Click `Import and Fork`
-- You will be taken to a sandbox with your loaded app
+- Navigate to codesandbox.io and sign in.
+Click `Create Sandbox` then choose `Import Project` from the sidebar.
+Paste the link to the starter repo and click `Import and Fork`.

 ## Create a Functional Component